 A side note on this point: It’s best to air on the side of caution and don’t disclose where you’re staying to strangers you meet while traveling.

 Confident travelers are less likely to be taken advantage of.
 If you appear to know where you are and what you’re doing, others will assume you do as well and you’re less likely to be a target.

 It also doesn’t hurt to try and fool people into thinking you’re a local.
 If they believe you’re from the area, you’re less likely to be harassed into buying souvenirs on the street or get swindled on taxi fares.

 Some of the best memories I have traveling are from destinations I visited solo, but there are certain steps I always take to make sure I’m solo-traveling as safely as possible.
-Don’t ever let fear keep you from traveling and exploring beautiful places solo, just be smart enough to follow these travel safety tips and keep yourself safe everywhere you go.
+Don’t ever let fear keep you from traveling and exploring beautiful places solo.
+Make sure to follow these tips and stay safe everywhere you go.

 If you plan on doing a lot of solo traveling, don’t forget to enter your email below and download my free PDF guide, “The Solo Traveler’s Guide to Photography!”
 Make sure to follow the adventure on Instagram @madisonsfootsteps.